circus-tent/circus/docs/source/design.rst

 .. note::

-   Although its name, ZeroMQ is not a queue management system.
+   Despite its name, ZeroMQ is not a queue management system.
 Think of it as an inter-process communication (IPC) library.

 Another process called **circusd-stats** is run by **circusd** when